Anish Kapoor: Public commissions

 Kapoor's earliest public commissions include the Cast Iron Mountain at the Tachikawa Art Project in Japan, as well as an untitled 1995 piece installed at Toronto's Simcoe Place resembling mountain peaks.
 In 2001, Sky Mirror, a large mirror piece that reflects the sky and surroundings, was commissioned for a site outside the Nottingham Playhouse.
-Since 2006, Cloud Gate, a 110-ton stainless steel sculpture with a mirror finish, has been permanently installed in Millennium Park in Chicago.
-Viewers are able to walk beneath the sculpture and look up into an "omphalos" or navel above them.
+Since 2006, The Bean, a 110-ton stainless steel sculpture with a mirror finish, officially titled Cloud Gate, has been permanently installed in Millennium Park in Chicago.
+Viewers are able to walk beneath the sculpture and look up into an bellybutton or "omphalos" above them.
+The sculpture has been the subject of an absurd rumor/hoax turned Airbnb joke in which an activist group, The Man In Bean Coalition, has distributed pamphlets claiming that there is a man living inside of the sculpture.

 In the autumn of 2006, a second 10-metre Sky Mirror, was installed at Rockefeller Center, New York City.
 This work was later exhibited in Kensington Gardens in 2010 as part of the show Turning the World Upside Down, along with three other major mirror works.

 In 2009, Kapoor created the permanent, site-specific work Earth Cinema for Pollino National Park, the largest national park in Italy, as part of the project ArtePollino – Another South.
 Kapoor's work, Cinema di Terra (Earth Cinema), is a 45m long, 3m wide and 7m deep cut into the landscape made from concrete and earth.
 People can enter from both sides and walk along it, viewing the earth void within.
 Cinema di Terra officially opened to public in September 2009.

 Kapoor was also commissioned by Tees Valley Regeneration (TVR) to produce five pieces of public art, collectively known as the Tees Valley Giants.
 The first of these sculptures, Tememos, was unveiled to the public in June 2010.
 Temenos stands 50 metres high and is 110 metres in length.
 A steel wire mesh pulled taut between two enormous steel hoops, it remains an ethereal and an uncertain form despite its colossal scale.

 In 2010, Turning the World Upside Down, Jerusalem was commissioned and installed at the Israel Museum in Jerusalem.
 The sculpture is described as a "16-foot tall polished-steel hourglass" and it "reflects and reverses the Jerusalem sky and the museum's landscape, a likely reference to the city's duality of celestial and earthly, holy and profane".

 The Greater London Authority selected Kapoor's Orbit sculpture from a shortlist of five artists as the permanent artwork for the Olympic Park of the 2012 Olympic Games.
 At 115 metres tall, Orbit is the tallest sculpture in the UK.

 When asked if engagement with people and places is the key to successful public art, Kapoor said: